Enter our Porch Parade Contest today!

 Eastlake dresser with mirror

-How to Spot Eastlake Furniture
+How to Identify Eastlake Furniture

 2. The types of wood most commonly used were oak and cherry.
 Rosewood and walnut also made appearances.
 The wood grain was often highlighted.